ChrisCG15/ChrisCG15/README.md

-- 👋 Hi, I’m @ChrisCG15
+- 👋 Hi, I’m Chris
 - 👀 I’m interested in Web development and blockchain development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on differnt project
+- 💞️ I’m looking to collaborate on different projects
+- 🌱 I love coding because it allows me to speak to the computer
-- 📫 How to reach me (gmail:henchris744@gmail.com)
+- 📫 You can reach me via gmail:henchris744@gmail.com

 <!---
 ChrisCG15/ChrisCG15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.